LzpTec/css-optimizer/README.md

 Composer
 --------

-If you are using composer, simply add "lastzero/css-optimizer" to your composer.json file to use this library:
+If you are using composer, simply add "lastzero/css-optimizer" to your composer.json file and run `composer update`:

     "require": {
         "lastzero/css-optimizer": "*"